- Which Primary Health Networks (PHNs) have received funding to implement the Measure?

 - Carers have a unique role in supporting someone at the end of life.
 The importance of their role and need for support before and after death will be acknowledged and respected.

-6. What is the level of funding for the measure?
+9. What is the level of funding for the Measure?

-- The Government has provided $8.3 million over three years (from 2017-18 to 2019-20) to boost funding for palliative care coordination through PHNs to support people who have a known life-limiting condition by improving choice and quality of care and support.
+The Government will provided over $9.0 million across three years (from 2017-18 to 2019-20) to boost funding for PHNs to improve palliative care coordination to support people who have a known life-limiting condition by improving choice and quality of care and support

 There are seven key strategies that promote organisational linkages: